Direct detection of dark matter

-Challenges
+Mass range

-Direct detection of dark matter faces several practical challenges.
-The theoretical bounds for the supposed mass of dark matter are immense, spanning some 90 orders of magnitude from ×10^-21 eV to about that of a Solar Mass.
+The theoretical bounds for the supposed mass of dark matter are immense, from ×10^-21 eV for ultra-light dark matter to about that of a Solar Mass for Massive compact halo object.
 The lower limit of dark matter is constrained by the knowledge that dark matter exists in dwarf galaxies.
 From this knowledge a lower constraint is put on the mass of dark matter, as any less massive dark matter would have a de Broglie wavelength too massive to fit inside observed dwarf galaxies.
-On the other end of the spectrum the upper limit of dark matter mass is constrained experimentally; gravitational microlensing using the Kepler telescope is done to detect MACHOs (MAssive Compact Halo Objects).
+On the other end of the spectrum the upper limit of dark matter mass is constrained experimentally; gravitational microlensing using the Kepler telescope attempted to detect MACHOs (MAssive Compact Halo Objects).
 Null results of this experiment exclude any dark matter candidate more massive than about a solar mass.
 As a result of this extremely vast parameter space, there exist a wide variety of proposed types of dark matter, in addition to a broad assortment of proposed experiments and methods to detect them.
 The spectrum of proposed dark matter matter mass is split into three broad, loosely defined categories as follows: